-Action agreed at first Update and follow up Doing itt meeting with your actions at 2nd meeting.
-Date: Date: Need some help?
-Action This could be meetin shadowing contac another rep ned Am I confident about this?
-PARI A - continued Reading and passing on information that is sent to me by the branch Keeping noticeboards up to date Using the internet and email to keep up to date on relevant UNISON issues Keeping in contact with your branch contact
+Doing it!
+Update and follow up actions at 2nd meeting.
+Date: Action agreed at first meeting with your contact.
+Date: Need some help?
+This could be shadowing another rep per Am I confident about this?
+PART A - continued Reading and passing on information that is sent to me by the branch Keeping noticeboards up to date Using the internet and email to keep up to date on relevant UNISON issues Keeping in contact with your branch contact